A jQuery Plugin Framework

 Body

 Finally we come to the meat of this plugin - the actual checking of the field length and updating any feedback.
-We retrieve the settings for the field (from $.data) and truncate the contents if they exceed the specified length.
+We retrieve the settings for the field (via the framework's _getInst function) and truncate the contents if they exceed the specified length.
 Then any feedback field is updated by substituting into the given text the current values for the various measures.
 Of course we are using jQuery functionality to perform these changes.

 /* Check the length of the text and notify accordingly.

-@param target (jQuery) the control to check */
+@param elem {jQuery} The control to check. */

 var len = value.replace(/\r\n/g, '~~').replace(/\n/g, '~~').length;